-Our International Governance, Accountability and Performance Program provides capacity building for the supreme audit institutions (SAIs) and parliamentary oversight committees of four countries—Burkina Faso, Guyana, Rwanda, and Vietnam—to help them increase the effectiveness of their performance auditing and oversight practices.
+Our International Governance, Accountability and Performance Program provides capacity building for the supreme audit institutions (SAIs) and parliamentary oversight committees of four countries—Guyana, Rwanda, Senegal, and Vietnam—to help them increase the effectiveness of their performance auditing and oversight practices.
 Its ultimate goal is to contribute to improved transparency, effectiveness, accountability, and governance in government’s management of public resources and delivery of services for citizens, with a focus on development priorities including gender equality, environmental sustainability, and the United Nations Sustainable Development Goals (SDGs).

 In each country, working with the senior leaders of the SAI, we develop a work plan that takes into consideration the SAI’s strategic plan, unique capacity-building needs, and priorities, as well as the country’s parliamentary oversight practices.
 The work plans are also informed by our involvement with the International Organization of Supreme Audit Institutions (INTOSAI) and its regional organizations, which enhances our knowledge of regional needs and priorities and enables us to effectively coordinate our activities with other organizations.